nmfs-ost/noaa-fit-resources/_posts/2024-05-21-tool-quality-reviewer-checklists.md

 - 3-6 checked = orange
 - All 7 checked = green

-- [ ] Background text includes a description of the tool and Motivation and/or scope of tool.
+- [ ] Background text includes a description of the tool and motivation and/or scope of tool.
 If appropriate, it also includes link to examples where the tool has informed science-based decision making.
 - [ ] Installation instructions that the reviewer can run.
 If this is a web app, check this off (Reviewer, please try installing and only check off if install is verified)
-- [ ] A getting started example that the reviewer can run (e.g. R vignette; reviewer, please try running this example and only check off if it verified that it can run)
+- [ ] A getting started example that the reviewer can run (e.g. R vignette; Reviewer, please try running this example and only check off if it's verified that it can run)
 - [ ] How to cite the tool
-- [ ] Documentation of how to use the tool in an appropriate form (e.g., a user manual, function reference: R oxygen, doxygen, Sphinx).
+- [ ] Documentation of how to use the tool in an appropriate form (e.g., a user manual, function reference: roxygen, doxygen, Sphinx).
 - [ ] Example demonstrating advanced features or functions
 - [ ] Web-hosted documentation (e.g., pkgdown site, doxygen site, readthedocs)